 IMPROVED HTTP/2 AND GRPC SUPPORT

 In 0.8.4, we started testing Linkerd against known-good gRPC clients and servers, including non-Go implementations.
-As a result of this testing, Linkerd 0.8.4 includes much improved support for HTTP/2 and gRPC, especially around HTTP/2’s backpressure and request cancelation features.
+As a result of this testing, Linkerd 0.8.4 includes much improved support for HTTP/2 and gRPC, especially around HTTP/2’s backpressure and request cancellation features.

 For now, HTTP/2 and gRPC support remain behind the experimental flag.
 However, production-ready HTTP/2 and gRPC support are on our short term roadmap, and you should expect to see these features continue to improve over the next few releases.